Why Tom Harrison Could Learn A Lot From Grand Theft Auto

 Consequently, when the ECB was looking for a new chief executive a while back, Harrison had all the right credentials: he was one hundred percent committed to generating as much media revenue as possible from TV companies … and then worrying about the consequences later.

 And that’s the whole problem with Tom Harrison.
-The one thing he’ll never ever contemplate – because it would involve admitting that he’s spent his career seeking short term financial advantages to the long term detriment of English cricket – is whether satellite television’s monopoly over live cricket is problematic.
-Instead he only ever argues that it’s everything else’s fault.
+The one thing he’ll never ever contemplate – because it would inevitably involve admitting that he’s spent his career seeking short term financial advantages to the long term detriment of English cricket – is whether satellite television’s monopoly over live cricket is problematic.
+Therefore whenever there’s a new drop in participation or attendance figures, he’s incapable of thinking objectively.
+He automatically assumes it’s something else’s fault.

 Unfortunately this means that Tom Harrison always looks at problems from a warped perspective.
 He simply won’t look at the elephant in the room (even though it’s right there wearing a leotard and singing the Sugar Plum Fairy); therefore his analysis is always flawed and any initiatives he launches to resuscitate English cricket amount to nothing more than rearranging deck chairs on the Titanic.

-His latest attempts to boost participation levels involves promoting All Stars Cricket – which aims to get kids playing a watered down version of the sport in the playground – and ordering our new test captain Joe Root to play ‘bold and brave’ cricket … even if that means losing a few tests along the way.
-Call me a traditionalist, but should the chief exec really be telling the captain how his team should play?
+His latest attempts to boost participation levels involve promoting All Stars Cricket – which aims to get kids playing a watered down version of the sport in the playground – and ordering our new test captain Joe Root to play ‘bold and brave’ cricket … even if that means losing a few tests along the way.

 I have no issue with All Stars Cricket.
 I’m in favour of anything that gets kids interested in the sport.
 But I’d like to ask Harrison how cricket is supposed to compete with sports that are, you know, on television regularly … like football and even rugby union?
 Surely handing out a few plastic bats at schools isn’t going to change a great deal in the scheme of things?